-KNOW-BEFORE-YOU-GO Busses and Parking Book your bus to arrive at The Sheldon 20 minutes before showtime, and to leave The Sheldon 1 hour after show time.
-Busses park for free on the street in front of The Sheldon.
-Cars park for free in the West Lot, on the right side of The Sheldon if you are facing the steps.
-Tickets No tickets will be sent out, but the seats reflected on your invoice will be reserved together, and you will be seated by ushers in the concert hall when you arrive.
-Payment Your payment is 30 days before the show.
-You can pay online with a card given the link or send a check made out to The Sheldon with your invoice number.
-Please contact the Director of Education if you have special circumstances.
-Teacher Handbook, Pre- and Post- Quizzes The provided teacher handbook includes recommended activities and resources related to the content of the show.
-It is available through the website.
-Pre- and post-show quizzes help us measure if our programs are effective- something that it is good for us and our generous funders to know.
-These are multiple choice, Google Form quizzes.
-The post show quiz is sent out after the show.
-Concert Manners Please coach your students on good concert manners before coming to The Sheldon Concert Hall.
+Sheldon Education Program Handbook for Teachers

+WELCOME

+We look forward to welcoming you and your students to the Sheldon Concert Hall for one of our education programs.
+Whether you are joining us virtually or in person, we want to thank you for being with us and we hope that stage performance in the acoustically perfect Sheldon Concert Hall inspires and enriches your classroom.

+ARRIVAL AND PARKING

+We encourage you to arrive at The Sheldon Concert Hall 15 to 30 minutes prior to the program.
+This will allow you to be seated in time for the performance and will allow a little extra time in case you encounter traffic on the way.
+Classes will be seated on a first come-first serve basis.
+To accommodate school schedules, we will start on time.
+The Sheldon is located at 3648 Washington Boulevard, just around the corner from the Fox Theatre.
+Parking is free for school buses and cars and will be available on Washington near The Sheldon.
+Please enter by the steps leading up to the concert hall front door.
+If you have a student who uses a wheelchair or needs easier access to the concert hall, please call The Sheldon (314-533-9900) to make arrangement to use our street level entrance and elevator.
+Easily accessible seating will be arranged in the concert hall.

+CONCERT GUIDELINES

+Please teach your students on good concert manners before coming to The Sheldon Concert Hall.
 Good audiences love to listen to music and they love to show their appreciation with applause, usually at the end of an entire piece and occasionally after a good solo by one of the musicians.
-Food and drink are prohibited in The Sheldon Concert Hall.
-Any device (cell-phone, alarm watch or toy) that makes noise is a distraction for both the musicians on stage and your fellow audience members and should be put away.
+Encourage your students to take in and enjoy the great music being performed.
+Food and drink are not allowed in The Sheldon Concert Hall.
+Any device (cellphone, alarm watch or toy) that makes noise is a distraction for both the musicians on stage and your fellow audience members and should be put away prior to the performance.
 No photos or video are allowed during the performance.
 Restrooms are located on the same level as the concert hall close to the Art Galleries.
 Please encourage students to use restrooms at school or to use Sheldon restrooms before the concert begins.
 If a student does need to use the restroom during the performance, the best time to get up is between musical numbers.
+If a student needs a quieter environment during the concert, they are welcome to sit in the atrium with a chaperone at any point.

+ART GALLERIES

-ART GALLERIES The Sheldon features seven art galleries in the Emerson Galleries building that adjoins the Concert Hall, including the Bellwether Gallery of St. Louis Artists, Gallery of Music, Gallery of Photography, Bernoudy Gallery of Architecture, the AT&T Youth and Emerging Artist Gallery and on the lower level, The Nancy Spiritas Kranzberg Gallery and Ann Lee and Wilfred Konneker Gallery.
+The Sheldon features seven art galleries in the Emerson Galleries building that adjoins the Concert Hall, including the Bellwether Gallery of St. Louis Artists, Gallery of Music, Gallery of Photography, Bernoudy Gallery of Architecture, the AT&T Gallery of Children's Art and on the lower level, The Nancy Spiritas Kranzberg Gallery and Ann Lee and Wilfred Konneker Gallery.
 You are invited to call The Sheldon and add a 20 or 30-minute visit to the galleries when you attend a Sheldon Education Program.

-Health + Safety Please visit our website the most up-to-date information on health and safety measures.
-Special Needs Please contact The Sheldon to arrange for students with special needs, like those who will need an elevator instead of the stairs.
-We recommend students that might have sensory or stimulation issues bring their own noise-cancelling headphones, but if you are surprised by a need for them, we have some in the box office.
-Teacher's Guide Dance the Story: "Sleeping Beauty" In this interactive performance, Ballet 314 and Steve Neal will tell the story of Sleeping Beauty.
+Teacher's Guide Dance the Story: "Sleeping Beauty"

+In this interactive performance, Ballet 314 and Steve Neal will tell the story of Sleeping Beauty.
 You may know this fairy tale already- maybe you've seen the movie, maybe you've read a storybook.
 Did you know that Sleeping Beauty is also a classical ballet?
 Today, we are going to talk about telling stories- how we tell stories through dance and through music.
 You will also see Ballet 314's professional dancers perform, and even learn some steps that you can do from your classroom.